 Damper weights are used on the left driveshaft assemblies of all front wheel drive vehicles (Fig. 1).
 These weights are attached to the interconnecting shaft and are available as a separate service part.
-They should be removed from the driveshaft assembly during driveshaft positioning specification procedures.
-When the weights are attached between the locating shoulders, tighten the fasteners to 28 N•m (21 ft. lbs.) torque.
+Weights should be removed from driveshaft assembly during driveshaft positioning procedure.
+When the weights are attached between the locating shoulders, tighten the fasteners to 28 Nom (21 ft. lbs.) torque.